ansys/pyansys-math/doc/source/index.rst

 as the NumPy and SciPy libraries.
 For example, here is a comparison between the NumPy and SciPy linear algebra solvers and the PyAnsys Math solver:

-.. table:: NumPy and SciPy versus PyAnsys Math implementation
+.. table:: NumPy and SciPy versus PyAnsys Math implementations

    +--------------------------------------------+-----------------------------------+
    | NumPy and SciPy                            | PyAnsys Math                      |